The most famous restaurant in every state

 West Virginia: The Main Dining Room at Greenbrier, White Sulphur Springs

-Tipped as America's first resort, Greenbrier has also welcomed diners for over 100 years.
-The Main Dining Room hasn't changed much throughout the resort's existence and a sense of historic charm can be very much felt within the walls.
-The fine-dining restaurant serves impressive, albeit old-school, dishes such as roasted hen and glazed pork loin, and it remains one of the most famous dining rooms in the whole country.
+Tipped as America's first resort, Greenbrier has also welcomed diners for over a century.
+The Main Dining Room hasn't changed much throughout the resort's existence, and a sense of historic charm can be very much felt within the walls.
+The fine dining restaurant serves impressive, albeit old-school, dishes such as roasted hen and glazed pork loin, and it remains one of the most famous dining rooms in the whole country.

 Wisconsin: Mader's Restaurant, Milwaukee

-Established more than 100 years ago, Mader's is a typically German restaurant, serving traditional dishes such as pork patties, wiener schnitzel and a Bavarian platter consisting of different types of German sausage, potato dumplings and sauerkraut.
+With a history dating back to 1902, Mader's is a typically German restaurant, serving traditional dishes such as pork patties, wiener schnitzel, and a Bavarian platter with different types of sausage, potato dumplings, and sauerkraut.
 Over the course of its long history, Mader's has gained popularity with countless celebrities too.
-US presidents John F. Kennedy, Ronald Reagan and Gerald Ford have all dined at the historic joint and it's also a top choice for musicians: everyone from Britney Spears and Katy Perry to Kanye West and Eric Clapton have been spotted here.
+Presidents John F. Kennedy, Ronald Reagan, and Gerald Ford have all dined at the historic joint and it's also a top choice for musicians: everyone from Britney Spears and Katy Perry to Kanye West and Eric Clapton have been spotted here.

 Comments